Evaluation of jaundice caused by unconjugated hyperbilirubinemia in children

 Beyond the neonatal period, the normal serum total bilirubin concentration is less than 1 mg/dL (17 micromol/L), of which approximately 96 percent is present in unconjugated form.
 Jaundice usually becomes clinically apparent when the serum bilirubin concentration is greater than 2 mg/dL (34 micromol/L), which is twice the upper limit of normal.

 Conjugated hyperbilirubinemia is defined by a serum conjugated bilirubin concentration greater than 1 mg/dL (17 micromol/L) if the total bilirubin is <5 mg/dL (85 micromol/L) or more than 20 percent of the total bilirubin if the total bilirubin is >5 mg/dL (85 micromol/L).
 It is an abnormal finding that requires further evaluation.
 The differential diagnosis of conjugated hyperbilirubinemia in neonates differs from that in older children and adults, and is discussed in separate topic reviews.
-(See "Approach to neonatal cholestasis" and "Classification and causes of jaundice or asymptomatic hyperbilirubinemia", section on 'Disorders associated with conjugated hyperbilirubinemia'.)
+(See "Approach to evaluation of cholestasis in neonates and young infants" and "Classification and causes of jaundice or asymptomatic hyperbilirubinemia", section on 'Disorders associated with conjugated hyperbilirubinemia'.)